lowRISC/lowrisc-site/content/docs/refresh-v0.6/installtools.md

 +++

-This part is identical to the previous tutorial, simply perform those
+This part is similar to the previous tutorial, simply perform those steps (a newer Vivado is needed):
-steps:

  * [Install Xilinx Vivado] ({{<ref "xilinx.md">}})
  * [Install Verilator] ({{<ref "verilator.md">}})